Arduinolover-Hub/Pinguino-UNO-Rev3-Pic18F2550/README.md

 Main Features

--Open Source
+-Open Source.
--Programing by Pinguino IDE
+-Programing by Pinguino IDE.
--Works with the same Arduino Language
+-Works with the same Arduino Language.
 -17 digital pins / 5 analog pins / 2 PWM pins
 -Same dimensiones than the Arduino UNO
 -Same pin distribution (digital and analog) than the Arduino UNO